Bass fishing: Rise of modern bass fishing

 By the early 20th century, bass fishing had been well established as a sport with its own following.
 Though the use of artificial lures for bass had begun with the artificial fly and fly fishing tackle, the bait casting rod and reel soon came to dominate the sport.
 Although fixed-spool reels were introduced in use in the United States as early as the 1870s, spinning reels and rods did not gain wide acceptance as an angling tool until the 1950s.
-Since that time, most bass anglers have used bait casting or spinning tackle, using either artificial lures or live bait (See Fishing rod, Fishing reel).
+Since that time, most bass anglers have used bait casting or spinning tackle, using either artificial lures or live bait (See fishing rod, fishing reel).

 During the 1950s and 1960s, the development of specific angling tools for bass significantly increased angler bass catches and helped stimulate the development of the sport.
 Some of these innovations include the invention of monofilament nylon fishing lines, the fiberglass (later graphite composite) fishing rod, the electric trolling motor, the fish finder/depth locator, and new artificial lures and baits made of various plastics.
 Recently, advanced electronics that mimic the sounds of schooling bait fish have been introduced, and a controversy has arisen over the proper use of these devices in bass tournament fishing.
+Advances in fishing technology and equipment have significantly improved anglers’ ability to locate and catch bass, contributing to the growth of the sport.

 Since the early 1990s, fly fishing for bass, particularly smallmouth bass, has again become popular, using fly patterns, rods, and fly lines suited for bass.
-The Largemouth Bass is the most common sport fish in America.
-Many people are unaware that fly fishing is a growing source of bass catching, specifically in places where trophy bass are available such as Southern California and San Diego.
+The largemouth bass is the most common sport fish in America.
+Many people are unaware that fly fishing is a growing source of bass catching, specifically in places where trophy bass are available like Southern California and San Diego.
 Here prime Florida largemouth are some of the largest in the world and some of the toughest to catch.
 Several well known bass fishermen have been attracting attention to the fishery.
 Local fly shops offer services to pursue the fish which can be challenging.
-There are several very well known bass lakes here including; Lake Dixon, Lake Jennings, Miramar Reservoir, and Lake Murray (California).
+There are several very well known bass lakes here including Lake Dixon, Lake Jennings, Miramar Reservoir, and Lake Murray, California.